howardjones/network-weathermap/README.md

 * Break down 'monster methods' into simpler ones.
 Identify groups within the larger classes for refactoring (e.g. plugin-related stuff in Map)

     * Poller - a single runMaps() function currently does almost everything.
-Replace with Poller class for general environment setup, which asks MapManager for the maps to run.
-Use a Runtime class per-map to contain all the knowledge needed to run that map.
+Replace with Poller class for general environment setup, which asks MapManager for the maps to run. ~~Use a MapRuntime class per-map to contain all the knowledge needed to run that map.~~

 * Dependency Injection - there's some ugly stuff especially with logging and global variables.
 Switch to a real logger (planning on monolog), wrapped in a simple class to manage things like muting certain messages, and switching between debug and normal logging.
 Then find